hy-ds-group-11/dhcpcluster/README.md

 Fall 2024, Group 11

-This repository contains a distributed DHCP server with shared state and a DHCP Relay Agent implementation, which acts as a load balancer.
+This repository contains a distributed DHCP server with shared state and a CLI for testing the server.
+A DHCP Relay Agent, acting as a load balancer, has been designed but not implemented.

-The software is currently _unimplemented_, but development work has started.
+The software is currently _prototype quality_, it's not intended for production use.

 ## Documentation